Individual and Family Preparedness

 Review and practice.
 Test your plans regularly.
 Find out if they work well for you, modify as needed.
 Update or upgrade your supplies twice per year.

-Washtenaw County Public Health has developed a notebook to help you make a basic emergency plan.
+Washtenaw County Public Health has developed a checklist to help you make a basic emergency plan.

 Looking for more ideas?
 Have ideas to share?
 Contact the Emergency Preparedness Health Educator Susan Cerniglia.